pgailinas/videoqa-representation-comparison/docs/Results_and_Insights.md

 ## Pretrained Representation Results

-Shared CLIP text and video representations were generated once for the complete NExT-QA dataset and reused across all representation-based experiments.
+Shared CLIP text and video representations were generated once for the complete NExT-QA dataset and reused across all representation-based experiments, enabling direct comparison of prediction methods while holding the underlying representations constant.

 ### Development Experiments (100 Validation Videos)